gnossen/knoxcache/file_format.md

 ### Preamble

-- LEU64 constant 1
+- LEU64 version number
 - LPS resource URL
 - LPS Headers
     - key-value pairs are delimited by newlines
     - keys are separated from their associated value by a ':' character
 - Body - Not length-prefixed.
 The remainder of the file is the content of the resource itself.
-    - In this version, HTML resources have certain elements replaced so that links point to cached versions of resources rather than the resources themselves.
+The original resource is stored verbatim.